processone/docs.ejabberd.im/content/developer/ejabberd-api/permissions.md

 It allows to define multiple groups, each one with separate list of filters on who and what are allowed by rules specified inside it.

-Basic rule may looks like this:
+Basic rule looks like this:

 ``` yaml
 api_permissions: